The clock is ticking, Pep! Guardiola's final season at Man City will be his toughest yet | Goal.com

 Of course, the most thrilling transfer saga of the summer ultimately ended in disappointment, when Lionel Messi stayed with Barcelona, but the six-time Ballon d'Or winner would have been a luxury buy – a once-in-a-lifetime signing – rather than a key part of a long-term strategy to maintain the shape and quality of the squad.

-City moved swiftly got a couple of deals done early in the window and both transfer will go some way to addressing a lack of depth that was exposed by the loss of Aymeric Laporte, when he was out for six months with a knee injury, and winger Leroy Sane, who didn’t kick a ball all season and has now moved on to Bayern Munich.
+City got a couple of deals done early in the window and both transfers will go some way to addressing a lack of depth that was exposed by the loss of Aymeric Laporte, when he was out for six months with a knee injury, and winger Leroy Sane, who didn’t kick a ball all season and has now moved on to Bayern Munich.

 Dutch defender Nathan Ake may not have been the biggest name available on the market, and he arrived at the Etihad on the back of a disappointing relegation with Bournemouth, but there are plenty of reasons to suggest he will fit into City’s system.